DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Key benefits of using DEON for issue tracking

-• Visual Overview: Organize and navigate issues spatially and gain a clearer understanding of priorities and relationships.
+• Visual overview: Organize and navigate issues spatially and gain a clearer understanding of priorities and relationships.

-• Contextual Integration: Combine tickets with specifications, diagrams, or dashboards – live embedded in the workspace.
+• Contextual Integration: Combine tickets with specifications, diagrams or dashboards ‗ live embedded in the workspace.

 • Flexible Structuring: Adapt your setup to your workflow, not the other way around.